iced-rs/iced/examples/integration/README.md

 ```

 ### How to run this example with WebGL backend
-NOTE: Currently, WebGL backend is is still experimental, so expect bugs.
+NOTE: Currently, WebGL backend is still experimental, so expect bugs.

 ```sh
 # 0. Install prerequisites